intel-analytics/BigDL-2.x/pyzoo/zoo/examples/textclassification/README.md

 __Remark__: Due to some permission issue, this example cannot be run on Windows platform.

+## Download or install Analytics Zoo:
+You can choose either to install analytics-zoo via __pip__ or __download the prebuilt package__.

+- Install from pip.
+You can follow the installation steps [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-from-pip) and the running instructions [here](https://analytics-zoo.github.io/master/#PythonUserGuide/run/#run-after-pip-install).
+This example can only be run in __local__ mode after pip install.
+Note that in this case you don't need to care about the Spark environment as `pyspark` will automatically be installed.

+- Follow the steps [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/#install-without-pip) to download the prebuilt package directly.
+Note that in this case you need to download and prepare the Spark environment by yourself.

 ## Data Preparation
 The data used in this example are:
 - [20 Newsgroup dataset](http://qwone.com/~jason/20Newsgroups/20news-18828.tar.gz) which contains 20 categories and with 19997 texts in total.